claussian/Li-Scraper/README.md

 This determines the total number of pages that your scraper will evaluate.
 By default, LinkedIn does not display more than 100 pages of results for any search query.

 `self.expo`
-This is a sample of 1000 waiting times in units of seconds, drawn from an exponential distribution with scale parameter 2 (i.e. mean of 1 click every 2 seconds).
+This is a sample of 1000 interval times in units of seconds, drawn from an exponential distribution with scale parameter 2 (i.e. mean of 1 click every 2 seconds).
 It is meant to simulate the distribution of gap times between human clicks in normal browser interactions.
-Change the scale parameter to simulate your preferred distribution of waiting times.
+Change the scale parameter to simulate your preferred distribution of interval times.

 ## Pipfile